-Creating one of the hottest restaurant launches in 2017
+Creating one of the hottest restaurant launches of the year

 As the restaurant had a strong heritage from an existing brand with a lot of personality (Chick ‘n’ Sours) we wanted to create something with a strong personality.
 Bold, edgy and fun, matching the food and backed up by content standing out from all the boring and identical food shots out there.